-Turning north from Godakawela town on the Pelmadulla – Pallebedda road and traveling 7 km along this road, Ammaduwa Devalaya is found on a small hillock to the left.
-This devalaya has been established in 1452, during the reign of king Parakramabahu VI of Kotte kingdom.
+Turning north from Godakawela town on the Pelmadulla – Pallebedda road and travelling 7 km along this road, Ammaduwa Devalaya is found on a small hillock to the left.
+This devalaya was established in 1452, during the reign of King Parakramabahu VI of Kotte kingdom.

-Since there was no devalaya for worshiping deity Kataragama, the people of Kolonna Atakalan Dekorala used to go to the Aluthnuwara Devalaya to offer their prayers and receive blessings.
-Also, a separate street was reserved for the villagers of these korales in the temple grounds.
-They had to stay in that street, offer sacrifices and return again.
-At this period, Ramagiri Brahmin Rala and Devagiri Brahmin Rala, who resided at Uraboda Kanda located in Amatiagoda village in Medapattu, Atakalan Korala, led this pilgrimage to Aluthnuwara Devalaya.
+Since there was no devalaya for worshipping the deity Kataragama, the people of Kolonna Atakalan Dekorala used to go to the Aluthnuwara Devalaya to offer their prayers and receive blessings.
+Also, a separate street was reserved for the villagers of these korales on the temple grounds.
+They had to stay in that street, make their offerings and return.
+During this period, Ramagiri Brahmin Rala and Devagiri Brahmin Rala, who resided at Uraboda Kanda located in Amatiagoda village in Medapattu, Atakalan Korala, led this pilgrimage to Aluthnuwara Devalaya.

 In the year 1452, during the Aluthnuwara Perahara, the residents of Kolonna Atakalan Dekorala along with the above mentioned two Brahmins went to the Aluthnuwara temple with their own offerings.
 When they reached the place, another group was residing in the street that used to be reserved for them.
 As there was no other street reserved for these people, they had to return with offerings according to the customs of that time.